Rethinking Christmas: Letting Go of People-Pleasing and Perfectionism

 Some of these expectations come from social media, with its endless stream of Pinterest-worthy trees, elaborate family traditions, and extravagant gift hauls.
 Others may come from our families of origin—traditions we’ve inherited without questioning whether they still work for us.

 And then there’s the inner pressure: the pull of people-pleasing and perfectionism.
 Maybe you say “yes” to every holiday invitation because you don’t want to disappoint anyone, or you spend hours agonizing over gifts because you’re afraid they won’t be “good enough.”
-Perhaps you push yourself to create a picture-perfect holiday for your family, even if it leaves you feeling overwhelmed and burned out.
+Perhaps you push yourself to create a picture-perfect holiday for your family, even if it leaves you feeling overwhelmed and burnt out.

 Reflecting on Your Values